kntln/Surfs_Up/README.md

 ## Results
 - Precipitation
     - The average precipitation from August 23, 2016 to August 23, 2017 is 18%.
-This suggests that it does not rain majority of the year in Oauhu.
+This suggests that it does not rain for the majority of the year in Oauhu.

     ![Precipitation Snaphot](https://github.com/kntln/Surfs_Up/blob/main/Resources/precipitation.png)
     ![Precipitation Plot Snapshot](https://github.com/kntln/Surfs_Up/blob/main/Resources/precipitation_plot.png)